TalhaAbbas8/sample-ninja-help/panelist-imported-select-file.md

 2. Leaving this variable out in the import by clicking on **ignore this column** button.

 If the later is chosen, the variable in question will be skipped and left out from the import.
-Where there are missing values or validation failures a warning message is displayed against the variable in question.
-For more detailed inspection of the error, simply click on the error text.
+Where there are missing values or validation failures, a warning message is displayed against the variable in question.
+For a more detailed inspection of the error, simply click on the error text.

 ### 4. Upload